open-telemetry/opentelemetry-python/docs/examples/exemplars/README.rst

 The opentelemetry SDK provides a way to sample exemplars statistically:

     - Exemplars will be picked to represent the input distribution, without unquantifiable bias
-    - A "sample_count" attribute will be set on each exemplar to quantify how many measurements each exemplar represents
+    - A "sample_count" attribute will be set on each exemplar to quantify how many measurements each exemplar represents (for randomly sampled exemplars, this value will be N (total measurements) / num_samples.
+For histogram exemplars, this value will be specific to each bucket).

 See 'statistical_exemplars.ipynb' for the example (TODO: how do I link this?)